 The ring-core technique is a mechanical measurement method used to determine principal residual stresses incrementally with depth.

-The ring-core technique can be used on metals, ceramics, and polymers.
-Materials that cannot be tested by X-ray diffraction, such as coarse grain or amorphous materials, can be tested with the ring-core method.
+This technique can be used on metals, ceramics, and polymers.
+Materials that can’t be tested by X-ray diffraction, such as coarse grain or amorphous materials, can be tested with the ring-core method.

 How Does It Work?